-Check in with Belmont Abbey College's admissions department for any important information, including application fees.
+Consult with Belmont Abbey College's admissions department to confirm any application fees and information.

 These are the application deadlines for Belmont Abbey College.